joelthomastr/pommersion/README.md

 1. **Don't worry about sharing too little.
 Worry about sharing too much.** The purpose of the game is to learn *something* new, not *everything*.
 If you share too much you can overwhelm the players and they won't have a good time.

 2. When it's a player's turn, **allow them to decide** how much they want to learn, and from who.
-They may decide to talk to another player who is on a level closer to them instead of you.
-Maybe this is because they feel nervous about talking to a proficient speaker like you, so resist the temptation to jump in.
+Let the player decide if they want to be corrected, or if they just want to be understood.
+If you are unsure, first say "Well, I understand you."
+If they decide that that's enough for now, that's OK.

 3. When a player decides to talk to you, **let them take their time**.
 If they take time to search for a word, patiently let them search.
 Only finish their sentence for them if they ask you for help with their eyes.